-How do I know if I might qualify for SSI or SSDI?
+How do I know if I might qualify for SSI vs SSDI?

 To qualify for either of these programs, you must have a physical or mental impairment expected to last for a year or more that severely limits your ability to work.
 Both programs are under the Social Security Administration (SSA), and share a specific definition of disability based on your ability to work for pay or profit: